This post may contain affiliate links, view our disclosure policy.

 Additional planning tip: A feature of IHG properties, kids eat free at Holiday Inn Resort Lake Buena Vista.

-The presence on an on-site Applebees here means that with each paid adult meal, the kids get their own Applebees meal at no cost!
+The presence of an on-site Applebees here means that with each paid adult meal, the kids get their own Applebees meal at no cost!
 This is incredibly convenient and cost-effective.

-No trip to Orlando would be complete without a stroll around the reinvented Disney Springs!
+No family vacation in Orlando would be complete without a stroll around the reinvented Disney Springs!

 Highlights here include Amphicar tours (a cross between a car and a boat), helium balloon rides, world-class shopping, and the biggest Star Wars memorabilia retailer known to man.